Science Buddies Blog: Teacher Resources Archives

 Science Buddies' Google Classroom Integration allows teachers to more easily create and manage STEM assignments.

 Pair up PokÃ©mon GO and a classroom cybersecurity activity.

-A new Best Practices document provides important insight and guidance for out-of-school programs using the kit.
+Our Best Practices resource provides important insight and guidance for out-of-school programs using the Raspberry Pi Projects kit.